frc1675/brownbook/labs/classes-lab.md

 * Pick your favorite animal that you will create an object/class for.
 * List attributes or information that describe your animal (in some cases these might be generic to all animals).
 Examples are height, weight, age, health, location, canSwim, canFly etc. Think of as many as you can.
-* For each attribute think of the correct data type to represent it (eg int, double, String, boolean).
+* For each attribute think of a good variable name and correct variable type to represent it (eg int, double, String, boolean).
 * Begin to think of actions this animal can take as they relate to the attributes you have chosen.
 Think what how these attributes might change as certain actions occur.
    * For example, what happens to your animal as it gets older?
+* For each action, think of a good method name and correct method return type to represent it (eg int, double, etc)